shashu8660/outreachy_moja-global_contribution/final_application.md

 **Platform Compatibility Testing:**

- - As you know i will be working under packaging FLINT for Windows , consider extending compatibility testing to other platforms like Linux and macOS if FLINT supports them.
+ - As you know i will be working under packaging FLINT for Windows and Ubuntu , consider extending compatibility testing to other platforms like macOS if FLINT supports them.
 This can expand your user base and ensure FLINT works seamlessly across various operating systems

 **Version Control and Continuous Integration:**